mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 ```

 - `some` is thoughtful for your return types.
-Doesn't allow the following.
+Does *not* allow the following.

 ```swift
 func bb() -> some Equatable {